piedraj/instructions/README.md

 Work performed with the Delphes framework.

-## MCPRODUCTION
+## FAKES

-Very preliminary set of instructions for MC production.
+Install and run the nominal fakes for the Latino framework.

 ## NANOLATINO